duderstadt-lab/mars-docs/examples/flow-Magnetic-Tweezers.md

 #### <a name="tracking"></a> Tracking of the single molecule data

+The scripts for analysing the dataset can be found in this [GitHub repository](https://github.com/duderstadt-lab/fmt-scripts).
+It will be indicated which script is used for which part of the analysis.
+Also a fully analysed archive is available together with the Jupyter notebook to create the more sophisticated plots [here]().

 ##### Importing the video in Fiji

 The file is [imported](https://duderstadt-lab.github.io/mars-docs/tutorials/workingwithmars/create-a-Molecule-Archive/) to Fiji (the file can be accessed using this link: `FMT_Example_Video.tif` [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3786442.svg)](https://doi.org/10.5281/zenodo.3786442)).
 For this example, a smaller video with only a segment of the total field of view from a gyrase experiment is provided.
 The white pixels in the field of view represent the magnetic beads and can either be single DNA-bead tethers, multiple DNA-bead tethers, or beads stuck on the surface. <br>